-Besides, Yangon should have the underground cables systems, so that it can be shaded by beautiful trees but no power cables damaged due to the trees collapsed by the storm.
-A decade ago, there was a cyclone Nargis in Myanmar, and some townships restored the electricity within a short period of time since there was no overhead power distribution line, and electricity was re-connected after checking the stations one by one.
+Besides, Yangon should have the underground cables systems, so that it can be shaded by beautiful trees and no power cables damaged due to the trees collapsed by the storm.
+A decade ago, there was a cyclone Nargis in Myanmar, and some townships restored the electricity within a short period of time since there was no overhead power distribution line, and electricity will be re-connected after checking the stations one by one.

 Power Generation Technology

 According to our Company’s policy, we should not apply the technology which can impact the environment, such as, Coal Power Generation.
 Furthermore, the financing loan is quite challenging, air pollution is to be managed, and technology is difficult for Coal.
-Clean Coal, which is being used by Japan, is very costly even though the technology is high.
+Clean Coal, Hi-Technology, which is being used by Japan, is very costly.

-Currently, Most widely used in Myanmar is Hydro Power Generation plant, but the construction takes time, which is about 6 to 8 years.
+Most widely used in Myanmar is Hydro Power Generation plant, but the construction will take time, which is about 6 to 8 years.
 As for the short term solution, possibilities are Liquid fuel and Natural gas.

 View on the Selling Gas to Overseas